Rock Run Preserve Expansion

 Rock Run is truly a wilderness preserve.
-Surrounded by 64,000 acres of Shawnee State Forest, it is part of one of the largest near-contiguous blocks of forest in the state, the equivalent of 100 square miles.
+Surrounded by 64,000 acres of Shawnee State Forest, it is contiguous with the largest state forest in Ohio, the equivalent of 100 square miles.
 Rock Run and Shawnee State Forest are an epicenter for plant diversity, a stronghold for neo-tropical breeding birds, and one of the last refuges for endangered timber rattlesnakes.

-Between 2004 and 2019, the Arc purchased nine properties totaling 780 acres in the watershed.
+Between 2004 and 2019, the Arc purchased nine properties totaling 780 acres in the Rock Run watershed.
 Between our organization’s holdings and those of Shawnee State Forest, 98% of Rock Run’s watershed was at that time in conservation holders’ hands.
 How many watersheds in our country or state can boast such a claim?
 Few indeed!
 It was a satisfying achievement for the Arc to offer this protection to such an incredibly pristine stream.
 Technically, only two properties in the entire watershed still remained in private hands and we figured it could be decades before either one of them came up for sale.
 In the dawn of the year 2020, Arc staff and board members assessed that the protection of the immediate watershed of Rock Run was essentially complete, close enough to “nonprofit work” to be able to say, “Mission accomplished!”